AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

 ##will graph drain times versus different pipe sizes with other parameters preset for reasons which are explained in the comment next to each variable assignment.
 D_avail= ([.75, 1.0, 1.25, 1.5])*u.inch#array of available HPDE pipes.
-More research needs to be done to find additional HDPE pipe sources/sizes. n_90el= 3 #set n_90el to 3 because there are 3 elbows in each influent pipe in the current design W_FDT= (9+15/16)*u.inch  #this was selected as the width for the flow dividing tank because a bucket, which similar in volume to that of a tipping bucket dump,with a square bottom and made of HDPE is readily available online https://www.usplastic.com/catalog/item.aspx?itemid=30661
+More research needs to be done to find additional HDPE pipe sources/sizes. n_90el= 3 #set n_90el to 3 because there are 3 elbows in each influent pipe in the current design W_FDT= (9+15/16)*u.inch  #this was selected as the width for the flow dividing tank because a bucket, which similar in volume to that of a tipping bucket dump, with a square bottom and made of HDPE is readily available online https://www.usplastic.com/catalog/item.aspx?itemid=30661

 overflow= 1 *u.inch #set overflow as 1 inch--this could be modified to increase driving head if necessary t_even_drains=(np.zeros(len(D_avail)))*u.s #this array will store the estimated drain time for input UASB design with severable possible diameters